Refraction of Light

 Refraction

-when ray of light incident on the transparent surface from then it’s passes from one medium to another medium, this phenomena of light is called refraction of lights.
+When ray of light incident on the transparent surface then it passes from one medium to another medium, this phenomena of light is called refraction of lights.

 Medium:-

-It is a material or substance through which wave or energy transected called medium.
+It is a material or substance through which wave or energy transmitted, called medium.

 ★ In optics. there are two types of medium